August 22nd - September 2nd, 2023

 August 23, 1 Night

-Slaviero Slim Cuiabá Airport features rooms with air-conditioning, minibar, cable TV, and free Wi-Fi.
-Restaurant onsite.
+Hotel Slim Cuiabá Aeroporto features rooms with air-conditioning and free Wi-Fi.
+Restaurant and self-service laundry onsite.
 Close to the airport, it’s a simple, newer hotel that meets our needs.

 August 24-25, 2 Nights